 If you are in a hurry for a moment during a walk, like crossing a street, and you would like to allow your dog to pull into his harness instead of turning and walking away, you can do one of the following:

 If your dog is being occasionally walked by someone that you know will not follow the "rules" and will allow your dog to pull into the no-pull harness, you may want to preserve your training work and have that walker use a different piece of equipment (like a regular harness or a Head Halters).
-The Halti No-Pull Harness is helpful for this since it has a leash attachment at the back or your dog as well as the chest so that you could use the back attachment for "no rules" walks.
+The Halti No-Pull Harness and Freedom harness is helpful for this since it has a leash attachment at the back or your dog as well as the chest so that you could use the back attachment for "no rules" walks.

 If your dog needs more exercise and you do not have a safe way to do so off leash, you may want to use a regular harness (or Halti Harness with leash attached to the back) and a long leash.
 This way he will get more exercise while you protect the work you have done teaching your dog not to pull into the no-pull harness.